 Sprinkle with edible Christmas colored decorations, and/or silver dragees.

-Allow to cool completely; it will become more firm.
+Allow to cool completely.
+The cicerchiata ring will become more firm when cool.

 MERRY CHRISTMAS from my cucina to yours!